- Director's Message

 - Program Assets

 - Current Students

 The Emerging Scholars Symposium and DELPHI.
-American Civilization students are leaders among graduate students interested in material culture studies campus.
-The originated the annual Emerging Scholars Symposium, funded through the Center for Material Culture Studies (CMCS).
+American Civilization students are leaders among graduate students interested in material culture studies on campus.
+They originated the annual Emerging Scholars Symposium, funded through the Center for Material Culture Studies (CMCS).
 Each year, Am Civ students work with peers from other departments in organizing this program, which showcases original research in material culture by graduate students from around the United States.
-Emerging Scholars gives students experience with organizing an academic conference -- and it is a good way to meet your peers and future colleagues as you begin your preparation for a career as a scholar of material culture.
+Emerging Scholars gives students experience in organizing an academic conference.
+It is also great way to meet peers and future colleagues as you begin your preparation for a career as a scholar of material culture.